UCLA-Bruin-Supermileage/.github/profile/README.md

 This also contains the low voltage repositories, including the [Boards](https://github.com/UCLA-Bruin-Supermileage/SMV_boards) and [Components](https://github.com/UCLA-Bruin-Supermileage/SMV_components).

+This also contains the [Bear firmware](https://github.com/UCLA-Bruin-Supermileage/Bear-Motor-Controller-Custom) for Powertrain.

-Lastly, it contains the ode for the public-facing website [bruinsmv.com](https://github.com/UCLA-Bruin-Supermileage/bruinsmv.com)
+Lastly, it contains the code for the public-facing website [bruinsmv.com](https://github.com/UCLA-Bruin-Supermileage/bruinsmv.com)